 IE6, IE7 & IE8, meet VMWare Fusion

-Unfortunately as a web developer you will undoubtedly encounter the need to support one (or more) of the three browsers mentioned in this article’s title.
-It is a sad but true state we are in and making it as seamless as possible goes someway in taking the sting out of it.
+Unfortunately, as a web developer, you will undoubtedly encounter the need to support one (or more) of the three browsers mentioned in this article’s title.
+It is a sad but true state we are in, and making it as seamless as possible goes some way in taking the sting out of it.

-Fortunately, Microsoft have been nice enough to provide the web development community with multiple Virtual PC images that allow us to legally test for compatibility in a evaluative XP, Vista or 7 environment.
-Unfortunately, being Virtual PC images these work great for use on a Windows box but what about the people who have not got that ‘luxury’.
-Well luckily for us there are a few workarounds that are available.
-One of which is using ievms, which does exactly what it says on its GitHub repo page and automates the installation for both Linux and Mac OS platforms using VirtualBox.
-I would highly recommend you check this out if you wish to use VirtualBox, personally I prefer VMWare Fusion.
+Fortunately, Microsoft has been nice enough to provide the web development community with multiple Virtual PC images that allow us to legally test for compatibility in an evaluative Windows XP, Windows Vista or Windows 7 environment.
+Unfortunately, as Virtual PC images, these work great on a Windows box; but what about those who do not have that ‘luxury’?
+Luckily for us, there are a few workarounds available.
+One of these is using ievms, which does exactly what it says on its GitHub repo page and automates the installation for both Linux and macOS platforms using VirtualBox.
+I would highly recommend that you check this out if you wish to use VirtualBox; personally, I prefer VMWare Fusion.

 Setup